larryv/learn-c-the-hard-way/README.md

     $ make all
 -->

-If desired, a custom executable and options can be specified explicitly.
+If desired, a custom compiler and options can be specified explicitly.

     $ make CC=/opt/local/bin/clang-3.7 ex31
     $ make CFLAGS=-Weverything ex2